 Learner® in Careers

-- Consider taking a Career Assessment and meeting with a Career Coach.
+- Consider taking a Career Assessment and meeting with a Career Educator.
 Your enjoyment of self-discovery will motivate and guide you through your career planning process

 - Talk to your mentors about the career planning process.
 Ask them how they made the decision to pursue their career.
 Learning about their strategies will provide you with possible tools for your own learning process